canalplus/rx-player/doc/tutorials/track_selection.md

 does not, it will enable the english one instead.

-If none of your preferences is found for a given content, the RxPlayer will choose the content's default (or first, if no default is anounced in the content) track itself.
+If none of your preferences is found for a given content, the RxPlayer will choose the content's default (or first, if no default is announced in the content) track itself.

 Those options allow much more powerful configurations.
 You can refer to the API